stackforge/openstack-sdk-php/doc/introduction.md

 space with pseudo-containment logical units.
 Or, a directory. (see _Object Storage_)

-*Object Storage:* A service provided by OpenStack (and implemented by HPCloud) that allows you to store entire files on the cloud.
+*Object Storage:* A service provided by OpenStack that allows you to store entire files on the cloud.
 Files can be organized into _containers_, which are rough analogs to file system directories (or folders).